 Customers, blog readers and search engines all like predictability.
 If you start writing, but then don't post for several weeks, readers are less likely to come back and see what else you've written.
 A website that publishes infrequently won't rank as high in search engines, making it less likely that customers will find you through online search.

 It's hard to publish regularly, though, if you are struggling to think of things to write about or forgetting that your blog exists.
 To prevent this, create an editorial calendar that lays out a plan for what you will write and when it will be published.
-[Read related story: Can You Plan an Entire Year's Worth of Content In an Hour?]
+[Read related story: https://www.businessnewsdaily.com]

 The frequency of your posts doesn't matter as much as the quality and consistency.
 Publishing one well-written, relevant blog post every two weeks will market your business better than publishing poor-quality posts every day or forgetting to write for months at a time.